-Pesticides are chemical compositions that have saved millions of human and animal lives since the beginning of their use.
+Pesticides are chemical compositions that have saved millions of human and animal lives since their use.
 They are employed to eradicate fungal, animal, and insect pests that damage crops and carry vector-borne diseases.
-They have played a key role in the revolution of the agricultural industry results in an increase in food production, saves time and energy consumption, and a reduction in costs.
+Pesticides have played a vital role in the revolution of the agriculture industry, increasing food production, saving time and energy, and reducing costs.

 Major Ecological Effects of Pesticides

-Biomagnification or biological magnification refers to a process within the food chain where living organisms that have tolerance regarding a certain toxin within their system get eaten by living organisms higher in the foodchain.
+Biomagnification or biological magnification refers to a process within the food chain.
+The living organisms that have tolerance regarding a certain toxin within their system get eaten by living organisms higher in the food chain.
 The level of the chemicals within the living organisms would rise gradually leading to disease, impairment, and in extreme cases death.

 The main receptor for many insecticides like DDT is fat tissue.
 Therefore, these pesticides accumulate in fat.
 They are “lipophilic” and transmit into an organism from the surrounding medium.
 They are fat-soluble in human adipose tissues when consuming contaminated edible fish.

 Metabolism Process of Pesticides, Their Degradation in Water and Soil

 2- Pesticide metabolism within organisms consumed as part of their absorption of food